Melbourne Airport On-Site Security Information

 For security reasons, vehicles collecting or dropping off passengers at the front of the terminals must be attended AT ALL TIMES.
 Any vehicle left unattended will be subject to an immediate fine and may be towed.
 Attended vehicles can only remain in the pick-up/drop-off area for a maximum of one minute.

-Melbourne Airport offers up to 20 minutes free at the Ring & Ride waiting zone to reduce the need for front-of-terminal parking.
+Melbourne Airport offers up to 20 minutes free at the Wait Zone to reduce the need for front-of-terminal parking.
+For more information please visit http://melbourneairport.com.au/to-from-the-airport/airport-parking/car-parks.html

 Baggage must never be left unattended in public areas.
 All such baggage will be treated as suspicious.
 All baggage should be clearly tagged with your contact details.